West Norfolk Junior Cricket League Rules, Regulations and Objectives

 13. League games cancelled due to weather can be re-scheduled, as long as both clubs agreed on a suitable date, and that the cut off for rescheduled games would be 16th July 2018 for all age groups.

 14. If points are equal at the end of the season, the total runs scored will be divided by the total wickets lost.
 The team with the highest resulting total takes the highest league placing.

-15. Players will retire at 30 for the all age groups.
-The play shall retire immediately after scoring 30 before the next ball is bowled.
+15. Players will retire at 30 for the U11 & U13 age groups and 50 for the U15 age group.
+The player shall retire immediately after scoring 30 or 50, depending on age group, before the next ball is bowled.
 That player can then return to the field to continue batting once all the other batsmen are out.